 These waves are highly appreciated by the surfers, who come from all around the world to enjoy the surf spots of Lacanau and Hossegore.
-Famous surfers gather every year to participate in the Soöruz Lacanau Pro, an international top level surf competition.
+Famous surfers gather every year to participate in the Soöruz Lacanau Pro, an international top-level surf competition.

 The Landes are also a paradise for beach lovers: between the sea and the Landes’ forest, an almost endless (more than 200 km) beach of yellow sand stretches from Soulac (North) to Hossegore (South).
 The most famous parts of this Silver Coast (Côte d’Argent) are Lacanau, Le Porge, Lège-Cap-Ferret, Mimizan, Biscarosse and Hossegore.
-This beach is not only long, it is very wide.
+This beach is not only long, but it is also very wide.
 This allows tourists and locals to enjoy numerous outdoor activities.

 The main activity there is sunbathing.
 You will easily find a nice space to spread out your towels.
 But don’t forget your sunbathing equipment: sunscreen, beach umbrella, flip flops (or as the Aussie’s say “thongs”!) because the sun and the sand are very hot, and possibly something to shelter from the sand in the air on the windy days.

 The strong wind that sometimes blows on the Landes is perfect for kites or for land-yachting and sailing.
 The favourite waters of the sailors are usually the Arcachon Bay (Bassin d’Arcachon) and the lakes of Lacanau and Hourtin-Carcans.